Working with objects and controls

 In the Make Into Component Screen dialog box, in the Name box, type a name for the UserControl.

 SketchFlow includes a set of skins for controls that give them a hand-sketched look.
 Sketch styles, because of their unfinished look, can help reviewers focus on the interactive design of the prototype instead of on the visual design.

-Sketch-style controls are available both under Styles in the Assets panel and on the Control tab.
+Sketch-style controls are available both under Styles and under SketchFlow in the Assets panel.

 If you don't want SketchStyles to be the default style, in the Assets panel, under Styles, right-click SketchStyles, and then clear Set as default style.